jamesflores/YTSubtitleDownloaderAPI/README.md

 ## Usage

 Send a GET request to `/api/transcript` with a `url` query parameter containing the YouTube video URL.
-You can also specify the output format using the `output` parameter.
+You can also specify the output format using the `output` parameter and enable optimization with the `optimize` parameter.

+### Parameters

+- `url` (required): The YouTube video URL
+- `output` (optional): The output format.
+Can be 'json' (default), 'srt', or 'text'
+- `optimize` (optional): Set to 'true' to enable transcript optimization

 ### JSON Output (Default)